 - Published: 2013

 - Subject Listing: Anthropology, Asian Studies, Food Studies

-Puer Tea traces the rise, climax, and crash of this cultural phenomenon.
-With ethnographic attention to the spaces in which Puer tea is harvested, processed, traded, and consumed, anthropologist Jinghong Zhang constructs a vivid account of the transformation of a cottage handicraft into a major industry - with predictable risks and unexpected consequences.
+Puer Tea traces the rise, climax, and crash of this phenomenon.
+With ethnographic attention to the spaces in which Puer tea is harvested, processed, traded, and consumed, anthropologist Jinghong Zhang constructs a vivid account of the transformation of a cottage handicraft into a major industry-with predictable risks and unexpected consequences.

-Jinghong Zhang is a lecturer at Yunnan University and a postdoctoral fellow at the Australian National University.
+Jinghong Zhang is a lecturer at Yunnan University.

 Transliteration, Names, and Measures

 1. "The Authentic Tea Mountain Yiwu"

 3. "Yunnan: The Home of Puer Tea" 81

 6. Transformed Qualities